-Medicinal cannabis has proved to be particularly useful in alleviating the undesirable effects of chemotherapy in cancer patients; helping to suppress nausea and promote appetite.
-It has also been effective in managing certain types of chronic pain.
+Medicinal cannabis has proved to be particularly useful in alleviating some of the undesirable effects of chemotherapy in cancer patients; helping to suppress nausea and promote appetite.
+It has also been reportedly effective in managing certain types of chronic pain.

 Unfortunately, what is an incredibly and useful plant has been unfairly demonised, and this has been to the detriment of many of millions of people that could benefit from its regulated use to relieve suffering and to treat symptoms.